careem/mockingbird/README.md

 #### Latest plugin Limitations

-* Only non `suspend` functions can be generated in case of spies
 * Only interfaces can be mocked
 * Only interfaces without `inline` functions can be mocked
 * Only interfaces without `reified` functions can be mocked